The Blacksmith’s Daughter by Fay Berry 2013 © – Chapter 29 – 19570128

 Keith Noble came up to our group later and asked if we were all fixed up and was anyone coming in John Knowles’ car.
 Again I was forward and said that I would like to go in John’s car which was a surprise to them because they had assumed I was going with Lew since I had arrived with him.
 So we started off in John’s car.
 Those in the car were Jeff and Gnari Strudwick and Wendy Jolly and Keith Noble and John Knowles and me.

 I really don’t know what got into me this evening but I must have gone mad.
 I decided I wanted to go with Keith Noble and did everything in my power to partner him, but he ended up going with Wendy Jolly.
-Usually I’d be too proud to behave as I did.
+Usually, I’d be too proud to behave as I did.
 In the end I just wished I had stayed home.
-I ended up being John Knowles partner for the distribution.
+I ended up being John Knowles’s partner for the distribution.
 We discussed quite a few things on the way in a kind of stilted way, but when we had finished delivering our pamphlets we chatted a bit more easily.
 When Keith Noble and Wendy Jolly arrived back, we talked about everything that had happened on their part of the distribution and we joked about Jeff Berry and his “harem of girls.”
 John has a wry sense of humor and so has Keith.
 At one stage I said to Keith, “Keith, what is Jeff Berry really like?” and Keith answered, “What’s Jeff Berry like?
 Oh, he’s absolutely terrific.
 You ask him!”
 I laughed so much.

 When Jeff Berry and Gnari Strudwick arrived back, I thought Ngari looked a bit “up in the air.”
 “Another conquest for Jeff,” I thought.

-Then it was time to go home.
-John drove Keith home first, then Gnari, and then Jeff and then instead of taking me home next, because my house was closer than Wendy’s, John drove Wendy home first.
-After he dropped Wendy off I got into the front next to him and we started for my home.
-He stopped in front of my place and turned off the engine.
-I was surprised that he had stopped because I knew that his car engine took some starting.
-I hoped he didn’t stop just to be polite.
 Anyway, we started to chat, but all the time I was worrying about whether he wanted to stay and talk or whether he was just being polite.
 John is the type of lad who however much he wants to do a thing or not do a thing, he will do what the other person wants, rather than hurt their feelings and I was not sure whether he wanted to be sitting talking to me or not.
 We ended up talking for about half an hour and then he said he had better go as it was late.
 I felt terrible then because I had the feeling that he had wanted to go ages ago, but hadn’t out of politeness to me or some such.
 I helped him start the engine then went inside, hating myself completely and not feeling happy either about the things we had talked about.
 I had told him about Lew and our “ups and downs” and questioned him quite extensively about Jeff Berry and Keith Noble.

 It’s funny but while I do the “right thing” at work, do my readings each evening, do the work in the Truth everything is fine.
 As soon as I slip up at work, behave as a Christadelphian should not do, then things start to go wrong.
 The more I learn about the Truth, the more things I find are banned for me.
 “The Spirit is willing, but the flesh is weak.”

 19570323 Saturday – I woke up this morning in a foul mood.
 Mum asked me how I got on last night.
 I ignored the question.
 I got ready for work and started out, late as usual.
 Every time I thought about last night, I shuddered and when Mum asked me if I was coming home for dinner, on the spur of the moment I decided not to.
-I had intended to go to tennis but as Keith, John and Jeff would be there and I didn’t want to see any of them at the moment, I decided against it.
+I had intended to go to tennis but as Keith, John, and Jeff would be there and I didn’t want to see any of them at the moment, I decided against it.

 There was hardly any work to do at work this morning, so I started this diary, hoping that if I write things down, they might become clearer in my mind and help me to make decisions.
-I went over to the other building at 12 o’clock to take over some things for the bag, and got into a conversation with Roger Thompson, “Candles” Thomson’s brother.
+I went over to the other building at 12 o’clock to take over some things for the bag and got into a conversation with Roger Thompson, “Candles” Thomson’s brother.
 He asked me if I’d seen anything of Merve Schiaparelli lately.
 He said it with a bit of a quirk to his mouth, which made me answer airily that I hadn’t seen him for months, and I hadn’t, not since I stopped going to the beach with Stan Dixon.

 I spent the afternoon typing in my Diary in between talking to one of the lads from Editorial who kept coming over every now and then to chat.
-He asked me to go out with him this evening, but I said, “No.” He promised to bring his tape recorder to work Saturday week so that we can muck around with it for a bit.
+He asked me to go out with him this evening, but I said, “No.” He promised to bring his tape recorder to work on Saturday week so that we can muck around with it for a bit.

 Lenny made himself a nuisance as usual.
 He got onto my typewriter and I couldn’t get him off of it.
 I would have lost “dignity” if I had tried to force him away.
 I managed to remove him finally with the help of one of the men from Commercial.
 Lenny’s such a delinquent.
 I caught him walking off with my bike this morning.
 “Going for a ride” he said.
 If Mr Waters finds out, he will be out on his neck for sure, because he has already had his “last warning.”

 I left The News at about 5.00 and rode to the tennis courts where I talked with Beth Kennett and Ray Frankham for a while.
 Ray wants a job for Saturdays and asked me what it would be like at The News.
 I advised him to go to The Advertiser because they pay better.
 Beth is thinking of buying a bike and I did my best to persuade her to buy one.
-I told her how much money it saved me because I not only saved on fares, but there was also no temptation to buy a drink or anything on the way home.
+I told her how much money it saved me because I not only saved on fares but there was also no temptation to buy a drink or anything on the way home.
 Naturally, just as I had said this, Elaine Luke had to comment that she had seen me going into a shop after work on Friday and coming out carrying a bottle of drink.
 You can’t win!
-It seemed to strike Beth as very funny, because she laughed until she cried.
+It seemed to strike Beth as very funny because she laughed until she cried.

 Lewis came up then and queried something in the notes I had typed for him and I spent time explaining things to him.
 He walked with me to my bike and we talked for a while.
 He asked me what I had been saying to Dawn Lawrie the other night, to which I replied, ever so sweetly, “That’s none of your business, Lew.”
 From there we both began to discuss what had happened that evening and I explained in nicer terms the reasons for what I had said to him and he thanked me for telling him why I didn’t want to go on the distribution with him.
 He said that he understood and had taken it in the way that I had intended it.
 I told him that although I liked him a lot, I also liked being with other young people as well.
 He agreed that’s how it should be and told me that he realised that he had been “gluttonising” my company (what a word!).